Jacob Fowler: Collegiate

 Through eight games to begin his sophomore season, Fowler held a 7–1 record, along with an 1.26 GAA and a .950 save percentage.
 On November 15, 2024, in a game against UConn, he was assessed a match penalty and was ejected after delivering a blocker punch to Huskies forward Tristan Fraser after the foregoing scored a goal against him.
 Fowler was subsequently suspended for one game as a result of his actions.
 In his return on November 22 versus Northeastern, he recorded his fourth shutout of the 2024–25 season.
 In January 2025, Fowler, along with teammates Ryan Leonard and Gabe Perreault, were longlisted as recipient of the Hobey Baker Award recognizing the top NCAA Division I men's ice hockey player.
 After finishing the 2024–25 season with a 25–7–2 record, ranking second across the NCAA in GAA (1.63) and shutouts (7), as well as third in save percentage (.940), he earned All-Hockey East First Team, AHCA East First Team All-American, as well as Hockey East Goaltending Champion distinction for a second straight year.
 His 1.63 GAA was the lowest ever by an Eagles goaltender, while his seven shutouts were the third most registered in single season.
-In April 2025, Fowler edged out fellow netminders Trey Augustine (Michigan State), Albin Boija (UMaine) and Alex Tracy (Minnesota State) to win the Mike Richter Award as the top goalie in NCAA Division I men’s ice hockey.
-With this, he joined Thatcher Demko, the 2016 recipient, as the only winners in Boston College program history.
+In April 2025, Fowler edged out fellow netminders Trey Augustine (Michigan State), Albin Boija (UMaine) and Alex Tracy (Minnesota State) to win the Mike Richter Award as the top goaltender in NCAA Division I. With this, he joined Thatcher Demko, the 2016 recipient, as the only winners in Boston College program history.